Note: My Web pages are best viewed with style sheets enabled.

 Hippeastrum can be divided almost any time of the year (except when the soil is soggy), but it is best done right at the end of a bloom period.
 In the ground, divide the bulbs only when they become so overgrown that some have been forced entirely above the soil by other bulbs below.
 Dig them, and then replant immediately.
 Always place a handful of bone meal in the planting hole below the bulb and stir into the soil; cover the bone meal with a little unfertilized soil so that the roots do not immediately come in contact with the fertilizer.
 Of course, in a pot with limited room, the roots will be in direct contact with any fertilizer.
 However, my potting mix — which has perfect drainage, a constant supply of air within the mix, and a buffering action from the peat moss — mitigates any problems from this contact.
 Whether in the ground or in a pot, the neck of the bulb should be exposed above the soil.
 If frost is likely, the rest of the bulb should be in the soil; in frost-free areas, the top third of the bulb may be exposed.

 Snails are a serious problem for Hippeastrum.
 They may chew through the flower stalk, causing it to topple.
 Often, they will remove all leaves from the bulb.
+For this reason, I stopped planting Hippeastrum in the ground and instead have all of them in pots.
 I control snails in my garden with carnivorous decollate snails (Rumina decollata), which are not available or even legal in many areas.
-For information about controlling snails, refer to the UC Pest Management Guidelines.
+Since decollate snails cannot climb — even the short distance up the sides of a flowerpot — I use poisonous snail bait in my pots if I see the start of snail damage.
+Lately (2017), I have not seen any significant snail damage in my garden, which means I might resume planting some Hippeastrum in the ground when I next divide the potted bulbs.
+(For information about controlling snails, refer to the UC Pest Management Guidelines.)

 In my mild-winter climate, I have little experience with Hippeastrum as a house plant.
 I might bring a potted bulb indoors while it is in bloom, merely to show it off.
 For areas where winters are less mild — where freezing weather might kill this tropical bulb — the advice of the Colorado State University Cooperative Extension is applicable.